(call/cc this-class)

 while True: play(FLASH_GAME)

-This is clearly not a very accurate representation of life, because that would have us play the flash game forever.
-This is false.
-For example, we might get hungry:
+This is clearly not a very accurate representation of life, because that would have us play the flash game forever. but in fact, we might get hungry:

 while True: while not hungry: play(FLASH_GAME) eat()